danjwait/mHST/docs/fprimeNotes/gpsDemo.md

 ```
     else if (buffsize < 42 ) {
 ```
-Still see the choppy response on the `cat /dev/serial0` on the RPi, so undid the change.
+Didn't change the behavior, so changed that back.
+Noted that still see the choppy response on the `cat /dev/serial0` on the RPi, so undid the change.

+April 13 & 14 2022:
+Noticed that the gpsSerial telemetry points weren't updating either, so thought it may be something broken in the GpsApp components.
+The LinuxSerialDriver has the telemetry points in the .fppi file, but they aren't "brought out" to the port in the .cpp file per [discussion](https://github.com/nasa/fprime/discussions/1404).

+Added to Gps.cpp a set of `this->tlmWrite_GPS_LATITUDE(lat);` debug TLM points; first at the start of serialRecv_handler(), which indicated that the handler was running.
+It looks like the line `U32 buffsize = static_cast<U32>(serBuffer.getSize());` is returning 1 almost all the time (as near as I could tell based on the telemetry updates).
+It looks like the sscanf call never returns a status other than 0, and the buffsize is always 1.
+So something wrong w/ the buffsize?

 ## Lessons Learned
  - Don't copy over the other components; add them to `/GpsApp/CMakeLists.txt` instead with `add_fprime_subdirectory("${CMAKE_CURRENT_LIST_DIR}/../Ref/MathReceiver")`